TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

   docker build . -t ros-humble-ros1-bridge-builder
 ```

-- Note1: Since building a docker image just needs docker, you could do this step on any system that has docker installed -- it doesn't have to on a Ubuntu 22.04 and it doesn't need ROS2 neither.
+- Note1: Since building a docker image just needs docker, you could do this step on any system that has docker installed -- it doesn't have to on a Ubuntu 22.04 (Jammy) and it doesn't need ROS2 neither.

 - Note2: The builder image can be created on an amd64 machine (e.g., Intel and AMD CPUs) or an arm64 machine (e.g., Raspberry Pi 4B and Nvidia Jetson Orin).
 Docker will automatically select the correct platform variant based on the host's architecture.